MarkVelez/godot-simply-console/docs/console_guide.md

 For `output_text()`, you can optionally pass a custom color as well.
 As for the rest they function the same, but they have predefined colors, i.e., **red for error**, **yellow for warning** and **grey for comment**.

+If you want to get the reference to the console window itself, you can do so using `Console.ConsoleRef`.

 ## Using and adding keywords

 Keywords represent an object thus they can be used to call commands directly on a specific object.
 To call a command using a keyword you can use `<keyword>.<command>` similar to how objects work in code.
 Alternatively, keywords can also be used as a command argument, which will pass the reference of the object that the keyword is representing.

 Currently, adding keywords has to be done via code, but is very easy to do.
-Keywords, and the reference of the object that they are representing, are stored in the `ConsoleDataManager` inside of the `keywordList_` dictionary.
-To add a keyword and its reference, you can use `ConsoleDataManager.keywordList_[<keyword>] = <reference>`.
+Keywords, and the reference of the object that they are representing, are stored in the `Console` singleton inside of the `keywordList_` dictionary.
+To add a keyword and its reference, you can use `Console.keywordList_[<keyword>] = <reference>`.

-## Using the object picker

-The object picker is an addon for the console that can be used to retrieve the reference of objects that are clicked on while the console is open.
-Once an object is selected, a message is shown in the console containing the reference and how to access it.
-To access the object that was selected the `this` keyword can be used.

-To add the object picker to your scene, simply search for `ObjectPicker` when adding a new node to the scene. **Do not put the object picker as a child of the console window otherwise it may not work properly.** Once added to the scene, you will have to provide the reference to the console window and optionally select the scene type, i.e., 2D or 3D.
-If the `Fixed Scene Type` is left `Unknown` the object picker will attempt to dynamically determine the scene type by retrieving the currently active camera.

-The object picker currently only works on `PhysicsBodies` and everything else will not be pickable.
-It also requires that the scene have an active camera as it is used to cast the mouse position onto the game world.